 The best oil to use in pumpkin cake is either vegetable or canola, which are both neutral oils.
 That means you won’t taste the flavor in your cake batter.

 Olive oil has a distinct taste, which would affect how your cupcakes will taste.

 Can I use butter instead of oil in pumpkin pie cupcakes?

 Don’t have vegetable oil?
 Use an equal amount of melted butter.

 What frosting goes with pumpkin cupcakes?

 Pumpkin cupcakes with cream cheese frosting is the most traditional pairing.
-I used my small batch cream cheese frosting, which makes enough for your 6 cupcakes without leftovers.
+I used my cream cheese frosting, which makes enough for your 6 cupcakes without leftovers.

 Not a fan of cream cheese?
 Check out my other small batch frosting recipes.